root0emir/WebSombra/README.md

-# WebSombraMini
+# WebSombra
-WebSombraMini is a simple intelligence tool that analyzes the scanned website.
+WebSombra is a simple intelligence tool that analyzes the scanned website.

 Please remember to install the dependencies listed in the requirements.txt file.